Methodology

 If you find a number on this site that doesn't match what CrUX directly reports for the same origin and form factor, please tell us.
 We'll investigate within 24 hours.
 Likely causes: cache lag (we're ~30 days behind CrUX's latest publish), or origin normalization (we normalize http:// to https:// and strip www.only when the user's input includes it).

 CrUX itself is published by Google under the Creative Commons Attribution 4.0 license.
 Our presentation layer (this website's text, layout, and code) is also free to cite with attribution.
-Link to webvitalstool.comand you're good.
+Link to vitalslens.comand you're good.

 Page last reviewed: .
 Methodology changes are noted here when they happen.
+2026-05-20: added Axis 2 (LLM-citation-readiness) documentation; rebranded from Web Vitals Explorer to VitalsLens; merged both axes into a single dual-axis methodology.